The chimera of culture

 - Bavaria, Germany’s geographically largest regional state with a pop of 12.9m

-- Austria, a neighbouring national state with a pop of 8.7m
+- Austria, a neighbouring nation with a pop of 8.7m

-When asking about “authentic German culture” around the world, responses will most likely include references to beer, the Oktoberfest event, Neuschwanstein castle, Lederhosen trousers, and FC Bayern München.
-What all of those have in common is that they are mostly confined to a one hundred mile radius around Munich.
+When asking about “authentic German culture”, non-Germans will most likely refer to beer, the Oktoberfest event, Neuschwanstein castle, Lederhosen trousers, and FC Bayern München.
+What all of those have in common is that they are largely confined to a one hundred mile radius around Munich.

 Henceforth one might assume Bavaria to carry some significance with regard to German culture.
-But here’s the rub: neither is Bavaria a homogenous cultural entity in itself, nor is it aligned with the remainder of Germany in terms of culture.
-In fact, Bavaria enjoys a closer cultural relationship with Austria rather than with Berlin or the rest of Germany:
+But here’s the rub: neither is Bavaria a homogeneous cultural entity in itself, nor is it aligned with the remainder of Germany in terms of culture.
+In fact, Bavaria enjoys a closer cultural relationship with Austria rather than with Berlin or Northern Germany:

-- Architecture: Munich with its baroque era buildings and Habsburg style Vienna are a lot different from Bauhaus-dominated Berlin or Northern Germany
+- Architecture: Munich with its baroque era buildings and Habsburg-style Vienna are a lot different from Bauhaus-dominated Berlin or the red brick buildings of Hamburg

-- Clothing: Bavarian “Trachten” and “Dirndl” closely resemble Austrian equivalents but aren’t worn at all anywhere else in Germany (outside of carnival)
+- Clothing: Bavarian “Trachten” and “Dirndl” closely resemble Austrian equivalents but are hardly worn anywhere else in Germany

-- History: for centuries, Bavaria allied with France against Northern Germany.
-Bavaria also allied with Austria against Prussia (Berlin) as recently as 1866
+- History: for centuries, Bavaria allied with France against Prussia and other Northern German states.
+Bavaria also allied with Austria against the remainer of Germany as recently as 1866

-- Music: Bavarian “Volksmusik” with its accordion and tuba arrangements are not popular in other parts of Germany, but closely resemble Austrian country music
+- Music: Bavarian “Volksmusik” with its accordion and tuba arrangements are not a mass pursuit in other parts of Germany, but closely resemble Austrian country music

 - Religion: 55% of Bavarians identify as Roman Catholic (as do 64% of Austrians) while only 28% of Germans are Catholics (and just 9% of Berliners!)